Deep Curve-dependent PDEs for affine rough volatility: Introduction

 We note in passing that using machine learning (or deep learning) techniques to solve high-dimensional PDEs has recently been the focus of several approaches.
 Neural networks have indeed been used to solve PDEs for a long time~\cite{Lagaris1, LeeNN}; more recently, Sirignano and Spiliopoulos~\cite{SpilioDGM} proposed an algorithm not depending on a given mesh (as opposed to the previous literature), thus allowing for an easier extension to the multi-dimensional case.
-During the writing-up of the present paper, a further two ideas, similar in spirit to the one we are borrowing from~\cite{JentzenDeep} came to light: Sabate-Vidales, \v{S}i\v{s}ka and Szpruch~\cite{Szpruch}, as well as and Hur\'e, Pham and Warin~\cite{Pham} also used the BSDE counterpart of the PDE--albeit in different ways--to apply machine learning techniques.
+During the writing-up of the present paper, a further two ideas, similar in spirit to the one we are borrowing from~\cite{JentzenDeep} came to light: Sabate-Vidales, \v{S}i\v{s}ka and Szpruch~\cite{Szpruch}, as well as Hur\'e, Pham and Warin~\cite{Pham} also used the BSDE counterpart of the PDE -- albeit in different ways -- to apply machine learning techniques.
 Since our set-up here is not solely about solving a high-dimensional PDE, we shall leave the precise comparison of these different schemes to rest for the moment.

 The paper will follow a natural progression: Section~\ref{sec:Modelling} introduces the financial modelling setup of the analysis, introducing rough local stochastic volatility models, and proving preliminary results fundamental for their application in quantitative finance.
-In Section~\ref{sec:PPDE}, we show that, in this context, a financial derivative is the solution to a curve-dependent PDE, for which we propose a discretisation algorithm, and adapt the deep learning methodology developed in~\cite{JentzenDeep}.
-We show the validity and accuracy of this technique in Section~\ref{sec:Numerics} for the rough Heston model.
-We gather in appendix some long proofs and reminders in order not to disrupt the flow of the paper.
+In Section~\ref{sec:PPDE}, we show that, in this context, a financial derivative is the solution to a curve-dependent PDE, for which we propose in Section~\ref{sec:PPDENum} a backward discretisation algorithm, and draw inspiration from the deep learning methodology developed in~\cite{JentzenDeep}.
+Using simulations, we show the validity of this technique in Section~\ref{sec:Numerics} for the rough Heston model, as well as some of its pitfalls.
+We gather in an appendix some long proofs and reminders to avoid disrupting the flow of the paper.